jphalford/blog/blog/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 Once upon a time, there was a programmer who decided today was a good day to write a Java calculator application (it was overcast with a westerly breeze).
 Keen to expand their craft, they decided to practice Test Driven Development.

-The programmer was untrusting of others and thought Frameworks were for other people.
-They decided that for their tests, a test would be represented by a method in a test class and would be considered to have passed if no exceptions are thrown when invoking the test method.
+To do this, the programmer would need to be able to write and run tests.
+However, the programmer thought that Frameworks were for other people.
+They decided that for their tests, a test would be represented by a method in a test class and would be considered to have passed if no exceptions were thrown when invoking the test method.

 Half an hour later, and the programmer had some basic tests for sum and minus: